moznion/go-json-ice/README.md

 # go-json-ice

 A simple code generator of JSON marshaler for go and tinygo.

-Generated marshaler has fewer runtime dependencies and it's fast.
+Generated marshaler has fewer runtime dependencies (i.e. it __doesn't__ depend on `encoding/json` and reflection) and it's fast.

 ## Motivation